 - Local Governments, their related organizations.
 The elected bodies and technical staff at KCCA and GKMA's secondary cities are the main target.
-The consultant will work closely with the municipalities with teams writing up their development plan and investment menu, to secure local ownership of the process. - Central Government & Regulatory Authorities, mostly the National Planning Authority (NPA), both the Development Committee and the PPP Unit of the Ministry of Finance Planning and Economic Development, the Ministry of Local Governments, Ministry of Land, Housing and Urban Developmentand the coordinating Ministry of Kampala and Metropolitan Affairs, particularly its GKMA Program Implementation Unit.Other pertinent ministries may be included when needed.. - Private sector representatives should be engaged to start formalizing Public Private Dialogues (PPDs) and Greater Kampala Development Forums.
+The consultant will work closely with the municipalities with teams writing up their development plan and investment menu, to secure local ownership of the process. - Central Government & Regulatory Authorities, particularly the National Planning Authority, both the Development Committee and the PPP & Public Investment Management Units of the Ministry of Finance Planning and Economic Development and, the Ministry of Local Governments and the coordinating the Program Implementation Unit under the Ministry of Kampala and Metropolitan Affairs. - Private sector representatives should be engaged to strat formalizing Public Private Dialogues (PPDs) and Greater Kampala Development Forums.
 The former must include the financing entities that have been part of the High-level policy dialogue as well as local investors and companies that lack a dialogue with local governments to deploy the appropriate financial and technical solutions or instruments.
 The latter must increase their capacities of engagement with local authorities on a wide range of sectors (energy, waste management, mobility etc.) linked to the urban development market. - Civil society including communities and local NGOs face a lack of connection, insufficient consultation and investment strategies.
+They are critical members of both Municipal and Greater Kampala Development Forums.

-4. Scope of work and expected deliverables
+4. Content of the mission for the Consultant: scope of work - and expected deliverables